This Fact Sheet is not relevant in your region

 The procedure you have to follow for a time order if you have a hire purchase agreement depends upon whether you apply before or after court action has started.

 Applying before court action

 If the creditor has not yet gone to court, but has issued an arrears notice or a default notice on a hire purchase agreement, then you can apply to the sheriff court for a time order.
 The court can look at changing the terms of the whole agreement, not just the arrears, even if the whole loan has not been called in.

 If you want to apply at this stage, get help from an adviser or solicitor.
 See the Useful contacts section at the end of this fact sheet for information about how to find help.

 Applying after court action

 If you have received court papers telling you that the creditor wants to repossess your hire purchase goods and you are trying to decide what to do, be careful and contact us for advice.

 If you are using the simple procedure, you can just ask for time to pay on the forms provided.

 Make sure you make it clear whether you want to keep the goods.

 If you are using ordinary cause or other older court procedures, you may have received court papers which include a form that you can use to apply for a time order.
-This is called Application for a time order under the Consumer Credit Act 1974.
-If you do not have this form we can send you a printed copy.
-Contact us for a copy.

 If you have received court papers which include an option to ask the court for a time to pay direction, this is not available for hire purchase debt unless the goods have been returned or repossessed.
 Unless this is the case, you can only apply for a time order.